 Scholarship information can be found in the Financial Aid section of FIDM's website.
 For more information about scholarship opportunities, visit the FIDM Scholarship Foundation website fidmscholarshipfoundation. org.
-Also, if students have been accepted for admission to FIDM, additional FAQs can be found on the FIDM Portal myfidm.fidm.edu.
+Additional information may be found on the FIDM Student Portal.

 General Guidelines for Financial Aid